Local Regulations

 City Requirements

-- Use of Certified Cleaners: Ensure that all cleanup personnel are certified in biohazard handling and disposal.
+- Ensure all personnel are trained in biohazard handling and cleanup.

 State Requirements